 Our data are taken from the NCEP-NCAR reanalysis (Kalnay et al. 1996) products for the 1979-2007 period.
-Specifically, we use the surface pressure, P_S , the .995 sigma level temperature, T{50m} , and the surface elevation, h.
-We will also use the tridimensional fields of zonal wind u and temperature T. To focus on the subseasonal variability, we will remove the annual cycle when needed.
-This is done by subtracting the daily climatology obtained by averaging over the 29 years of our data set.
-When used, those subseasonal data will be identified by a tilde symbol, for instance the subseasonal surface pressure will be written \tilde{P}s .
+Specifically, we use the surface pressure P_S , the 0.995 sigma level temperature T{50m} , and the surface elevation h.
+We will also use the tridimensional fields of zonal wind u and temperature T. To focus on the subseasonal variability, we will often remove the annual cycle by subtracting the daily climatology obtained by averaging over the 29 years of our dataset.
+When used, those subseasonal data will be identified by a tilde symbol; for instance, the subseasonal surface pressure will be written \tilde{P}s .

 a.
-Spectral analysis of the Equatorial Mountain Torques
+Spectral analysis of the equatorial mountain torques